Toulouse790/MyFitHeroV4/README.md

-# 🏆 MyFitHero V4 – The Ultimate US-Ready Fitness & Wellness App
+# 🏆 MyFitHero – The Ultimate US-Ready Fitness & Wellness App

 > **🚀 100% US Market Ready – All 8 Phases Completed!**

-**MyFitHero V4** is the first fitness & wellness app designed from the ground up for the American market:
+**MyFitHero** is the first fitness & wellness app designed from the ground up for the American market:
 native imperial units, American sports culture, and a conversational onboarding experience that covers every pillar of well-being.

 ![React](https://img.shields.io/badge/React-18.2-blue)